Social Justice Labeling from Farm to Retail

 - Wendell Berry

-Food Justice Certified is a label based on high-bar social justice standards for farms, processors, and retailers, including every link in the food chain from seed to table.
+Food Justice Certified is a label based on high-bar social justice standards for farms, processors, and retailers, including every link in the food chain from farm to table.
 Our approach is holistic; we ensure fair treatment of workers, fair pricing for farmers, and fair business practices.
 FJC is designed for all agricultural production systems, fiber and cosmetics as well as food.